tarekrached/apache-arrow-js-module-repro/README.md

 I believe this is due to the apache-arrow ts to js transpilation.

+Clone this repo and run `npm install` in this directory to install dependencies.

 Reproduced in this repo - run `npm run build-broken` to see webpack fail, or
 ```
 ./node_modules/.bin/webpack --config ./webpack.config.strictExportPresence.true.js